Power still out to thousands in California to prevent fires

 SAN FRANCISCO (AP) — Thousands of people in Northern California remained without power Friday after a utility cut off service to prevent powerful winds from damaging equipment and sparking wildfires amid a fall heat wave.

-Restorations began Thursday afternoon and by evening Pacific Gas and Electric said about 30,000 customers were still in the dark — down from about 45,000 the previous night.
-All electricity was expected to be restored by late Friday after the second round of hot, dry gusts this week moved through the region, PG&E said.
+Restorations began Thursday afternoon, and by evening Pacific Gas and Electric said about 30,000 customers were still in the dark — down from about 45,000 the previous night.
+All electricity was expected to be restored by late Friday after the second round of hot, dry gusts this week moved through the region and raised the risk of fires, PG&E said.

+It has been a disastrous wildfire season in California, with more than 8,500 blazes burning more than 6,400 square miles (16,000 square kilometers) since the start of the year.

+The Trump administration this week rejected California’s request for disaster relief funds aimed at cleaning up the damage from six recent fires.

+A major disaster declaration allows for cost-sharing for damage, cleanup and rebuilding between the state and federal governments.
+It also activates relief programs led by the Federal Emergency Management Agency.

+California did not ask for a specific dollar amount because damage estimates are not complete, Ferguson told the Los Angeles Times on Thursday.

-Winds in the Sierra Nevada foothills and San Francisco Bay Area topped 55 mph (89 kph), and humidity levels plummeted, making for critical fire conditions, said Scott Strenfel, the utility’s senior meteorologist.
+Meanwhile, winds in the Sierra Nevada foothills and San Francisco Bay Area topped 55 mph (89 kph), and humidity levels plummeted, making for critical fire conditions, said Scott Strenfel, the utility’s senior meteorologist.

 “Fuels are drying out, and they’re just very susceptible to any fire ignition, just given these levels of dryness that we’re seeing,” Strenfel said Thursday.